 Second, the gorgeous foliage makes every local venue so dreamy!
 Fall is a naturally beautiful time of the year.
 The autumnal colors of reds, yellows, oranges, and browns can be found across so many venues throughout the Central Valley.
 The leaves have started to drop from the trees, but most are still relatively full.

 Lastly, a quick Pinterest search will reveal all of the gorgeous autumn-inspired wedding decorations that can be found or created.
 From pumpkins lining the aisle to warm apple cider during the cocktail hour, nothing beats the seasonal decorations of fall.
 I love it when couples embrace this time of the year to make their wedding extra unique!

-Let’s get to my top fall wedding tips as a Northern California wedding photographer!
+Let’s get to my top fall wedding tips as a Central California wedding photographer!

 1. Have a back-up plan for the weather

 As gorgeous as autumn weather can be, it can also be temperamental.
 I recommend checking your favorite reliable weather apps to keep tabs on how the day is going to be.
 If it’s going to be a little colder than planned, you can add some space heaters or provide blankets for guests.
 Everyone will appreciate the thought for their comfort!
 If the day is going to be warmer than you envisioned, consider asking your venue or coordinator about providing a portable AC unit.
 If that’s out of the budget, paper fans can go a long way in keeping guests extra cool.